The training in summary:

 Respond to challenges arising from pressure, emotions or issues of process.

 Verify whether an emerging agreement is a good deal.

 Put a helpful "negotiation lens" on aspects of your work that you thought had little relation to negotiation.

 You fill out the online pre-training survey on your professional negotiation context and your preferred conflict style(s).
 Subseqeuently, an intake interview with the trainer takes place, allowing the build up and design of the training to fit your needs and those of the group.
 The trainer provides you with a brief "homework" assignment prior to the training.

 Training days and book

-At the end of day 1 you prepare for a multiparty international NGO negotiation simulation that will start at the opening of day 2.
+At the end of day 1 you prepare for a multiparty international NGO negotiation simulation inspired on the Abraham Path, a project founded at the Harvard Program on Negotiation.
+This simulation will start at the opening of day 2 (9 June).
 After an extensive round of trainer and peer-to-peer feedback on the simulation, the remainder of day 2 is spent on deepening insights and practising skills on challenging "at-the-table" moments in negotiation.